tensorwerk/hangar-py/docs/concepts.rst

 In a sense, the backend of Hangar servers two functions:

-1) Bookeeping: recording information about about datasets, samples, commits, etc.
+1) Bookkeeping: recording information about about datasets, samples, commits, etc.
 2) Data Storage: highly optimized interfaces which store and retrieve data from from disk through it's backend utility.

-The details are explained much more thorougly in :ref:`ref-hangar-under-the-hood`.
+The details are explained much more thoroughly in :ref:`ref-hangar-under-the-hood`.

-Because Hangar only considers data to be numbers, the choice of backend to store data is (in a sense) completly arbitrary so long as `Data In == Data Out`.
+Because Hangar only considers data to be numbers, the choice of backend to store data is (in a sense) completely arbitrary so long as ``Data In == Data Out``.
-**This fact has massive implications for the system**; instead of being tied to a single backend (each of which will have significant performance tradeoffs for arrays of particular datatypes, shapes, and access patterns), we simulatneously store different data pieces in the backend which is most suited to it.
+**This fact has massive implications for the system**; instead of being tied to a single backend (each of which will have significant performance tradeoffs for arrays of particular datatypes, shapes, and access patterns), we simultaneously store different data pieces in the backend which is most suited to it.
 A great deal of care has been taken to optimize parameters in the backend interface which affecting performance and compression of data samples.

-The choice of backend to store a piece of data is selected automatically from heuristics based on the dataset specification, system details, and context of the storage service internal to Hangar. **As a user, this is completly transparent to you** in all steps of interacting with the repository.
+The choice of backend to store a piece of data is selected automatically from heuristics based on the dataset specification, system details, and context of the storage service internal to Hangar. **As a user, this is completely transparent to you** in all steps of interacting with the repository.
 It does not require (or even accept) user specified configuration.